Matter All-Devices Application#

 Dynamic Data Model: Allows applications to change their data model dynamically at runtime without requiring recompilation.

-The application simulates various device types and is highly extensible.
+The application simulates various device types.

 Architecture and File Structure#